canonical/vanilla-framework/templates/docs/component-status.md

       <th><a href="/docs/patterns/lists#inline-stretched">List inline stretched</a></th>
       <td><div class="p-label--new">New</div></td>
       <td>2.14.0</td>
-      <td>We added new <code>.p-inline-list--stretch</code> list variant that can be used to lay out list items across whole width of their container.</td>
+      <td>We added the new <code>.p-inline-list--stretch</code> list variant that arranges items so they span the full width of the parent container.</td>
     </tr>
   </tbody>
 </table>